Ecclesiastes 12:10: “Qohelet sought to find words of delight and to honestly write words of truth.” (Longman)

 “The Teacher searched to find just the right words, and what he wrote was upright and true.”
 (NIV) “The preacher sought to find out acceptable words; and that which was written was upright, even words of truth.”
 (KJV) “The Preacher sought to find out acceptable words, and to write down correctly words of truth.”
 (James MacDonald)

 It is important to see the difference in the Hebrew of “honestly write” and what he wrote was upright” and “that which was written was upright” and “write down correctly.”
 If you accept the fact that the last verses of chapter 12 are written by someone other than Solomon, and I do based on Longman’s argument, then this verse has a different tone to it.
 Longman’s arguments are not relevant in this blog but his view is a bit more skeptical towards Solomon’s search for the truth which is contained in the early chapters of Ecclesiastes.
 His interpretation also makes our search for the truth more realistic, applicable, and consistent with Proverbs.
+This one verse combines Qohelet’s search for good form and good content.
+Both are important to him.

 A quick word about the title “teacher” or “preacher” or in the Hebrew “Qohelet.”
 The word literally means “one who assembles” and has no religious connotations except if one assumes that the “assembly” is a synagogue or church gathering.
 The best translation may be “teacher.”
 He is called “wise Qohelet” in 12:9 which would give the edge to “teacher.”